-In the event of a mental health crisis, they can be contacted by phoning Ocean views hospital on 20078807.
-If they are unable to answer your call someone from the Mental Health Team will contact you later that day.
+In the event of a mental health crisis, contact Ocean views hospital on 20078807.
+If they are unable to answer your call someone from the Mental Health Team will contact you later (same day).

 GibSams – free to call service from 6pm to midnight every day; if you want to talk to someone in confidence.
 Call: 116 123